 † June 18, 1999 - 7 a.m. -- Open Meeting Sands Ocean Club Resort, 9550 Shore Drive, Myrtle Beach, South Carolina.
+(Interpreter for the deaf provided upon request)

 A meeting to review the minutes of the past meeting, review tax revenues and egg handlers, discuss financial statements, and review and approve the educational and promotional programs conducted by the Egg Council.
 The board will entertain public comment at the conclusion of all other business for a period not to exceed 30 minutes.
 Any person who needs any accommodations in order to participate at the meeting should contact Cecilia Glembocki at least five days before the meeting date so that suitable arrangements can be made.